ofiwg/libfabric/fabtests/man/fabtests.7.md

   buffer tries to remain the same.
 This test is used to validate the correct behavior of memory registration caches.

-*fi_bw*
+*fi_flood*
-: Performs a one-sided bandwidth test with an option for data verification.
-  A sleep time on the receiving side can be enabled in order to allow the sender to get ahead of the receiver.
+: The test performs a one-sided transfer by utilizing Bulk Memory Region (MR) registration and flooding the receiver with unexpected messages.
+This is followed by sequential MR registration transfers, which force the MR cache to evict the least recently used MRs before making new transfers.
+An optional sleep time can be enabled on the receiving side to allow the sender to get ahead of the receiver.

 *fi_rdm_multi_client*
 : Tests a persistent server communicating with multiple clients, one at a